Superfoods are everywhere, and SupermarketGuru wanted to introduce you to spirulina – something you might be seeing more of on supermarket shelves.

-A recent news article sparked SupermarketGuru’s interest in superfoods – a topic we’ve been discussing for years, the term superfood has been applied to many common everyday foods like avocados to the more exotic goji berries.
-One superfood (also a nutritional supplement) SupermarketGuru hasn’t talked about is spirulina.
+A recent news article sparked SupermarketGuru’s interest in a trending superfood, spirulina.
+Superfoods are a topic we’ve been discussing for years.
+The term superfood has been applied to many common everyday foods like avocados to the more exotic goji berries.
 Spirulina is a type of blue-green algae that provides easily digestible minerals, phytonutrients, enzymes and more.
-In fact, spirulina is a great source of protein, and it’s packed with iron, chlorophyll, and antioxidants.
+In fact, spirulina is a great source of protein, and it’s packed with iron, chlorophyll, a and antioxidants.
 The Aztecs even consumed spirulina as a food source in the 16th century, and more recently spirulina was found to be a source of nutrition in the tribes living along the alkaline lakes of Chad and Niger.

 Spirulina, a simple, one-celled organism, got its name from the Latin word for spiral or helix because of its shape.
 As mentioned spirulina contains all of the essential amino acids and 10 non-essential amino acids, making it a great additional source of plant protein in many of our diets.

 Spirulina’s other nutritional benefits include more beta-carotene than carrots – some believe it contains about 10 times as much!
 Beta-carotene is a precursor to vitamin A, necessary for our immune system, eye health and much more.
 It also provides a great source of the essential amino acid gamma-linolenic acid (GLA), necessary for a healthy inflammatory response, and also provides minerals including calcium, chromium, copper, and iron, all of which play a part in maintaining and promoting good health.